 This business strategy requires commitment and patience from above, aka.
 Managers and supervisors, however goes for employees as well.
 This genuine commitment requires training and personal resilience.
 Implementing multi-skilling entails increased supervision until the employee or group of employees are up to speed, possibly resulting in reduced productivity during training period.

 Nevertheless, there are downsides to multi-skilling.
 Over-burdened and over-whelmed employees, tasks being completed but lacking standard and not filling the role they originally filled - to mention a few.
 However this can be avoided it employees are given constant feedback and are frequently motivated and satisfied.

 Multi-skilling is ideal for a business to have when common unpredictable business issues arise, such as – absence due to prolonged illness, staffing levels being reduced due to redundancy or recruitment freeze and periods of growth.

-In sum, multi-skilling is a skill that is extremely beneficial to organisations that have to cope with fast-paced, reactive environments (most commonly every business nowadays).
+In summary, multi-skilling is a skill that is extremely beneficial to organisations that have to cope with fast-paced, reactive environments (most commonly every business nowadays).
 Effective multi-skilling enhances efficiency, competitiveness, quality, production and competencies.
 All in all, having multi-skilled employees gives an organisation the ability to adapt to changes in market conditions and increases in demands.
 Furthermore, this flexibility allows companies to adopt a consistent business approach which will positively affect productivity.